hotlanta/vale_linter/README.md

 Vale is a grammar, style, and word usage linter for the English language.
 Vale’s configuration needs to be stored in the .vale.ini file located in the root directory of a project.
 The styles folder should also be stored in the root directory of a project.

-The Vale files in this repo implement the HPE style guide.
+The Vale files in this repository implement the HPE style guide.

 To check a file(s) the following command can be used in CLI: vale file._ file._ ...